Black Bean Sweet Potato Tacos

 overview of black bean sweet potato tacos on a plate

-Tips & tricks
+Erin’s tips & tricks

 • Tortillas: These tacos are good whether made with corn tortillas or flour tortillas, so use your personal preference.
 If you want to keep them gluten free, opt for corn tortillas.

-• Add-ins: Other delicious things you could add to these tacos include avocado, grape tomatoes, radishes, crispy tofu, shredded chicken, and/or charred corn.
+• Add-ins: Other delicious things you could add to these tacos include avocado, grape tomatoes, radishes, crispy tofu, shredded chicken, and/or charred corn

-Tip
+Recipe Tip

 Cut the sweet potato into bite-size pieces.
 Remember, these are going on tacos, so you don’t want the pieces to be too big.
 Plus, the smaller you cut them, the more quickly they’ll roast.